OpenBankProject/TEuro/README.md

 # Status

-The codebase is *Work in Progress*.
-We don't yet have any code for stable issuing or proof of reserve.
+The codebase is **Work in Progress!** We don't yet have any code for stable issuing or proof of reserve.